build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 **Zero-shot prompting** is that you don't provide any examples to the LLM model.
 It's like you asking a question to a chatbot, and get an answer.
 It's simple and easy to start, but it may not perform well with accurate/relevant/factual response.
-If zero-shot prompting doesn't work well, consider using few-shot prompting.
+If zero-shot prompting doesn't work well, consider using **few-shot prompting**.

 #### 2. Few-shot Prompting